The 20 Best Myelomeningocele Doctors Near Me in Maryland, US

 English

 Dr. Heather Noelle Di Carlo is an associate professor of urology at the Johns Hopkins University School of Medicine.
 She treats all pediatric urological disorders in young males and females while specializing in renal sparing surgery and complex reconstruction of the genitourinary tract in patients with the exstrophy-epispadias complex, disorders of sexual development (DSD) and other congenital anomalies.
 She serves as the Director of Pediatric Urology Research and is the interim Division Director of Pediatric Urology.
 A native of New York, Dr. Di Carlo graduated from Emory University with a B.S. in neuroscience and music, and the State University of New York at Stony Brook School of Medicine.
 Following general surgery and urology residency training at Stony Brook Medical Center, she completed a pediatric urology fellowship at the James Buchanan Brady Urological Institute.
 Dr. Di Carlo has special clinical and basic science interests in the exstrophy-epispadias complex, spina bifida and renal transplantation.
 Dr. Di Carlo is rated as an Experienced provider by MediFind in the treatment of Myelomeningocele.
-Her top areas of expertise are Exstrophy of the Bladder, Exstrophy-Epispadias Complex, Cloacal Exstrophy, Bladder Reconstruction, and Osteotomy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Exstrophy of the Bladder, Exstrophy-Epispadias Complex, Cloacal Exstrophy, Bladder Reconstruction, and Osteotomy.
+Dr. Di Carlo is board certified in American Board Of Urology.

 Experienced in Myelomeningocele